Congo is Bleeding: The Forgotten Unrests in the Heart of Africa

 The world is largely still silent when it comes to the over 6 million Congolese people killed, of whom about half of them were children.
-Because of the instability and lack of leadership after the Congo Wars, there are an estimate of over 100 rebel groups.
+Because of the instability and lack of leadership after the Congo Wars, there are an estimated of over 100 rebel groups.

 As a result, Fighting continues in the eastern parts of the country, destroying infrastructure, causing physical and psychological damage to civilians, and creating human rights violations on a massive scale.
 Rape is being used as a weapon of war, and large-scale plunder and murder are also occurring in efforts to displace people from resource-rich land.
 (World Without Genocide, 2020).